Ancient Khmer and Southeast Asian Ceramics: New Archaeological Findings, Production and the Revival of Techniques

 - Contemporary ceramic production and slowing the illicit trade of antiquities

 13:30 – Optional visit to two ancient Khmer sites

 19:00 – Cocktail

-08:30 – Opening of the Conferences Philippe Peycam, CKS Director, & Mr. Serge Rega, NCKCR
+8:30 – Opening of the conference by Philippe Peycam, CKS Director, Mr. Serge Rega, NCKCR, and Dr. Dawn Rooney

 Part I – New Perspectives in our Understanding of Ancient Ceramics

-Panel 1 – Economics of ceramics in Ancient Cambodia.
+Panel 1 – Economics and Conservation of Ancient Khmer Ceramics.

 10:00 Tea Break